DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>Sombr has had a crazy year, even for a nepo baby.
 Undeniably, he released 3-4 generational hits, which also happen to be the first 4 tracks, so of course they had to rush out an album to capitalize on his popularity.
 And rush they did.
 This album has the hardest falloff after track 4 of any album on this list.
 It honestly feels like most of the tracks on here are written by plugging in the lyrics of the singles to chatgpt and asking for it to reword them.
 The subject matter also gets extremely tired after a while.
 We get it, you&#x27;re sad over a breakup, but you&#x27;re 20, which is old enough to know when you sound like you&#x27;re whining.
 If this was an EP, it would shoot way up in my rankings, but the fact that they felt the need to force the kid to vomit out 5-6 more cries for help makes the whole situation uncomfortable to say the least.
-But hey, those first 4 tracks are an insane run.
+But hey, those first 4 tracks are an insane run. <br>
 As a side, check out his VMAs performance.
 I have never seen a dance LICK an artist before.
 There is some very confused marketting going on surrounding Sombr.
 </p>
   </div>